 Where to Stay in Budapest.

-It’s recently been renovated and the investment can certainly be seen!
 The public reception, restaurant and bar areas are impeccable with staff that are only too keen to help you out, and the bedrooms, well they are something else entirely, so much thought has gone into them and little things that you didn’t even know you needed in a hotel room they have thought about, like having multiple countries plug sockets, USB sockets, lower lights in the bathroom so you don’t blind yourself when getting up in the middle of the night to use the bathroom.

 And then, of course, there’s the amazingly comfortable bed and river-facing rooms which benefit from possibly the best view of Budapest that there is with big windows overlooking the River Danube, the iconic Parliament building and fisherman’s bastion!